-Talent Development / Growth Opportunities
+Talent Development and Growth Opportunities

-Of associates believe Humana provides them with opportunity for growth and development We champion the individual goals and development of our associates, and provide a number of programs to ensure that our associates have the resources and support they need to deliver on their passion.
-The Humana Learning Center gives our associates the opportunity to earn professional certifications through continued education programs and to participate in instructor-led and online courses designed to strengthen soft and hardskills and enhance leadership development.
+We champion the individual goals and development of our associates, and provide a number of programs to ensure that our associates have the resources and support they need to deliver on their passion.
+The Humana Learning Center gives our associates the opportunity to earn professional certifications through continued education programs and to participate in instructor-led and online courses designed to strengthen soft and hard-skills and enhance leadership development.
 Our Career Cultivation team sponsors workshops and events to promote associate accountability within their personal and professional growth as part of overall career development.
+In 2021, our associates averaged approximately 35 learning and development hours per active associate.

 Our associates are also encouraged to participate in mentoring programs with people of various backgrounds and cultures.
 We view mentoring as an essential development tool for sharing skills and knowledge so we can all succeed.
 Our commitment to mentoring feeds the successful future of our Company.

-Additionally, we utilize development programs to enhance talent within our business segments through targeted internal initiatives, where we aim to upskill and reskill existing associates for opportunities in new career pathways.
+In 2021, our associates participated in more than 2,700 mentoring circles, underscoring the Company's focus on creating a culture of mentoring and inclusion.
+We also utilize development programs to enhance talent within our business segments through targeted internal initiatives, where we aim to upskill and reskill existing associates for opportunities in new career pathways.